tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/README.md

 ```
 [Go back to top](#top)

-## Vertex Set Variable And Accumulator As Composition Tools
+## Vertex Set Variables And Accumulator As Composition Tools

 **Query Composition** means that one query block's computation result can be used as input to another query block.